 What types of employees are entitled to overtime pay?

-The exemptions provided for under the FLSA are very limited and narrow, and the burden is placed on the employer to prove that any given employee or class of employees is not exempt.
+The exemptions provided for under the FLSA are very limited and narrow, and the burden is placed on the employer to prove that any given employee or class of employees is exempt.

 - Executive Exemption